Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	- Move your Uranium Fever folder into the Fallout: New Vegas wine prefix folder, preferably next to the Fallout: New Vegas folder.
 	- Right-click the Uranium Fever profile and:
 		- In the Runner Options tab and change the runner to wine-ge.
- 		- In the Game Options tab and change the executable path to the modorganizer.exe in the Uranium Fever folder.
+ 		- In the Game Options tab and change the executable path to the `modorganizer.exe` in the Uranium Fever folder.
-  		- In the System Options tab, navigate to environment tables and delete all entries, instead adding DXVK_STATE_CACHE disable. **IF** using an AMD GPU with RADV drivers, also add RADV_DEBUG noatocdithering.
+  		- In the System Options tab, navigate to environment tables and delete all entries, instead adding `DXVK_STATE_CACHE disable`. **IF** using an AMD GPU with RADV drivers, also add `RADV_DEBUG noatocdithering`.
-	- In command prefix, type strangle 60.
+	- In command prefix, type `strangle 60`.
 	- Launch Uranium Fever through Lutris to open MO2.
 	- In MO2:
 		- In the MO2 settings, navigate to Paths, then Managed Games.
 Ensure this path reflects the Stock New Vegas folder.
  		- Change the Executable Path for Uranium Fever Launcher and Uranium Fever to reflect the corresponding executables in the Stock New Vegas folder.
-  		- Open falloutcustom.ini and add iPresentInterval=0 under [Display].
+  		- Open `falloutcustom.ini` and add `iPresentInterval=0` under `[Display]`.
 	- Repeat the Configuring Game Settings section of the Windows installation instructions.
 	- The game should now launch appropriately.
 Prior to starting a new game, open settings, then Tweaks, and disable No Pip-Boy on Alt Tab.

 Caveats:
 - MO2's Nexus Handler does not work.
 As Uranium Fever is updated, corresponding updates will need to be installed manually.
 - Double-clicking on a mod in MO2 causes MO2 to freeze.
 Because of this, mods must be edited manually from explorer.
-- If problems are encountered, launch Lutris with debug output via the terminal by typing in lutris -d.
+- If problems are encountered, launch Lutris with debug output via the terminal by typing in `lutris -d`.
  </details>

 ### <p align="center"> ![Disabling Base Address Randomization](https://github.com/user-attachments/assets/0685f415-9655-461e-9a58-5cc843299659) </p>